N4 road (Ireland)

 The N4 road is a national primary road in Ireland, running from Dublin to the northwest of Ireland and Sligo town.
 The M6 to Galway diverges from this route after Kinnegad, while the N5 to Westport diverges at Longford town.
 Most sections of the N4 that are motorway-standard are designated the M4 motorway.

 Road standard

 The N4 originates at an intersection with the M50 motorway at Junction 7.
 This is also Junction 1 of the N/M4.
 The Liffey Valley Shopping Centre is located at Junction 2.
-The road has three lanes and a bus lane in each direction between the M50 and the start of the M4 at Leixlip.
+The road has three lanes and a bus lane in each direction between the M50 and Junction 5 which is also the start of the M4 motorway at Leixlip.

 The N4 was the only one of the main inter-urban national routes whose dual-carriageway section continued into the city centre; however, the section inside the M50 was re-classified as the R148 in 2012.